 What’s the biggest practical mistake people make with reclining sofas?

 Placing the sofa too close to the wall—or without a plan for power.
-Leave clearance for the recline path and map cords/outlets before delivery so you’re not reworking the room afterward.
+Leave clearance for the recline path and map cords/outlets before delivery so you are not reworking the room afterward.
+That matters even more with power reclining sofas.